What are SFTP Servers?

 Related Reading: How SFTP Works

 Prevent unauthorized file access by using SFTP servers.
-Discover how secure FTP works in GoAnywhere MFT.
+Discover how secure FTP works.

 Learn More About Secure File Transfer Protocol (SFTP)

 Like Secure File Transfer Protocol (SFTP), FTP and FTPS are also key protocols for transferring files.
 However, do you know which one is the best way to secure your organization’s sensitive data during the transfer process?